 The MAH of products with a high budgetary impact might expect that decisions on pricing adopted by the ICPM will be subject to annual review, which may be triggered ex officio by the MOH.
-Actual sales of the product being greater than the sales forecast submitted by the company during the pricing and reimbursement proceeding is one of the reasons that may trigger an ex officio price review.
+Actual sales of the product being greater than the sales forecast submitted by the company during the P&R proceeding is one of the reasons that may trigger an ex officio price review.
 In this regard, we note that on 5 June 2020, the High Court of Justice of Madrid confirmed that the price reduction of a product, due to a 15% deviation between the forecasted and actual sales of such product, was in accordance with the law.

-From January 2023 until March 2024 (last period with available information), the ICPM has reviewed the prices of approximately 78 products, leading to an increase of price of 61 products and a reduction in the price of 17.
+From January 2023 until March 2024 (the latest period with available information), 10 the ICPM has reviewed the prices of more than 73 products, leading to an increase in price of 60 products and a reduction in the price of 13.